JeffreyChan0913/Iris/README.md

 11. what's the purpose of those if else if statement block?

 ### Problem
-create a H and T list.
+Create a H and T list.
 Frequency of H and T will be decided by you.
 Count how many H and T are there and output its probability based on the list you have created.

+H = Head, T = Tail.
+We are basically simulating a coin toss situation and find its probability for the head and tail.